Pour over vs French press coffee – Which is the best?

 Unlike a French press, pour over coffee relies on a cone-like filter for its full extraction.
-It kinda works like your standard drip coffee maker, the major difference is that you pour the boiled water yourself.
-That way, you have full control over the coffee brewing process and can customise it to your personal liking.
+It works like your standard drip coffee maker, the major difference is that you pour the boiled water yourself.
+That way, you have full control over the coffee brewing process and can customize it to your personal liking.
 The faster you pour in water, the lighter the flavour will be and the slower you pour, the stronger it will taste.

 Pour over coffee brewers tend to produce a lighter and smoother flavour compared to that of a French press.
 This may be the factor that determines whether pour over vs French press is for you.